zhutao100/qwen-code/docs/users/features/sub-agents.md

 new contributors and end users understand the project.
 ```

-## Using Sub Agents Effectively
+## Using Subagents Effectively

 ### Automatic Delegation

 Qwen Code proactively delegates tasks based on:

 - The task description in your request
-- The description field in Sub Agents configurations
+- The description field in Subagents configurations
 - Current context and available tools

-To encourage more proactive Sub Agents use, include phrases like “use PROACTIVELY” or “MUST BE USED” in your description field.
+To encourage more proactive Subagents use, include phrases like "use PROACTIVELY" or "MUST BE USED" in your description field.

 ### Explicit Invocation

-Request a specific Sub Agents by mentioning it in your command:
+Request a specific Subagent by mentioning it in your command:

 ```
-Let the testing-expert Sub Agents create unit tests for the payment module Have the documentation-writer Sub Agents update the API reference Get the react-specialist Sub Agents to optimize this component's performance
+Let the testing-expert Subagents create unit tests for the payment module Have the documentation-writer Subagents update the API reference Get the react-specialist Subagents to optimize this component's performance
 ```

 ## Examples